Kyriosity/read-write/README+/.net/README+/cs-lacks.md

 \___________</details>

-Such a feature will also be useful for run-time object composition.
+Such a feature can be extremely useful for object composition by builders and wizards.

-This wish isn't new &thinsp;&mdash;&thinsp; Here's a long old discussion of [types intersection](https://github.com/dotnet/csharplang/discussions/399)<sup>:octocat:</sup>.
+This wish isn't new &thinsp;&mdash;&thinsp; here's a long old discussion of [types intersection](https://github.com/dotnet/csharplang/discussions/399)<sup>:octocat:</sup>.

 ### Builders / Wizards